adwiebe/Powermon433/README.md

 If you don't want to use an RFM69, you really want to use a superheterodyne 433.92 MHz receiver instead of a super-regenerative receiver board.

+(Note: RFM69 code was removed from this fork since the PINS in that code are being used for LED status indicators)

 A superheterodyne board: